How To Metal Detect Successfully

 4) Plug-Splitting Technique:

 While recovering the target, cut the dirt plug out and break it in two halves.
-Scan each half ABOVE the coil - electromagnetic field above the coil is the same as it is under the coil.
-After you received a signal from one half, break split this half in two again and scan each half.
-Repeat these steps until you have a small amount of dirt, with a target, in your hand.
-This simple technique will help you recover the target faster.
+Place the coil beside you and pass each half ABOVE the coil - electromagnetic field above the coil is the same as it is under the coil (except the coaxial coils).
+After you received a signal from one half, split it in two pices again and pass each half above the coil.
+Repeat these steps until you have a small amount of dirt including a target in your hand.

 Scanning the dirt lump by moving it above the search coil